 \subsubsection{Evaluation Metrics}

-We adopt the ten metrics in the evaluation framework proposed by Haleem \textit{et al.}\cite{haleem2019evaluating} and two community-related metrics proposed by Wang \textit{et al.}\cite{Wang2016d}.
-These metrics are also widely used to evaluate other graph layout algorithms.
-In our experiment, three of them are dataset-related counts and are listed in Table \ref{tab:graph_datasets}.
-The remaining nine metrics are introduced as follows:
+We adopt six metrics (three for aesthetic goals and three for exploration goals) derived from the evaluation frameworks proposed by Haleem \textit{et al.}~\cite{haleem2019evaluating} and Wang \textit{et al.}~\cite{Wang2016d}.
+These metrics are also widely used to evaluate other graph layout algorithms, which are introduced as follows:

 \begin{itemize}[leftmargin=*] \item \textbf{Node Spread ($N_{sp}$)} evaluates the node dispersion that measures the average distance of nodes from the community center.

 where $C$ is the set of communities, $(v_x, v_y)$ and $(c_x, c_y)$ are the position of the node and community center, respectively.
 Higher $N_{sp}$ indicates less distinguishable communities in the layout.